 You should take the car on a variety of different road types and go at different speeds.
 Check for any noises, shakes or vibrations that aren’t normal which might be coming from the front end or steering wheel.

-Pay close attention when the vehicle shifts between gears that the transmission shifts smoothly.
+Pay close attention when the vehicle shifts between gears that the transmission shifts smoothly because if it slips, grinds, or shudders uncontrollably, you may have to purchase a remanufactured transmission.
 Also, check that the brakes are functioning well, provide good stopping power and don’t pull the vehicle to the side when stopping.
 You can learn more here about what else to look for when taking a test drive.

 Learn More About a Used Car Checklist Today!

 If you are ready to start shopping for your next vehicle, don’t forget to bring this handy used car checklist with you.
 With a little research and special inspection, you can find a great deal on a used car and be cruising in no time.